What Is PR Card?

 The application is submitted from within Canada.
-Your physical presence in Canada is required when you submit your application and at the time you pick up your new PR Card from Citizenship and Immigration Canada office.
+Your physical presence in Canada is required when you submit your application and at the time you pick up your new PR Card from Immigration, Refugees and Citizenship Canada (IRCC) office.

 The processing time for the renewal can take several weeks or even months.
 Consider renewing it ahead of time before its expiry if you wish to travel outside Canada.

 If you need to travel outside of Canada for an emergency situation, but your card has already expired or the application for its renewal still pending, there are ways to expedite the processing.